Chart Color Schemes

 Werribee - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Werribee - South, as evaluated at the latest Census in 2016, dwelling structures consisted of 80.2% houses and 19.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This differed from Melbourne metro's structure which was 88.1% houses and 12.0% other dwellings.
-Home ownership in Werribee - South stood at 29.6%, with mortgaged properties at 34.7% and rented dwellings at 35.7%.
-The median monthly mortgage repayment in the area, as of June 2018, was $2,000, exceeding Melbourne metro's average of $1,924.
-The median weekly rent figure for Werribee - South was recorded at $351 in September 2020, compared to Melbourne metro's $370.
-Nationally, mortgage repayments in Werribee - South were higher than the Australian average of $1,863 as of June 2019, while rents were lower than the national figure of $375 recorded in September 2020.
+The dwelling structure in Werribee - South, as per the latest Census, consisted of 80.2% houses and 19.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
+Home ownership in Werribee - South was at 29.6%, with the rest of dwellings either mortgaged (34.7%) or rented (35.7%).
+The median monthly mortgage repayment in the area was $2,000, higher than Melbourne metro's average of $1,924.
+The median weekly rent figure was recorded at $351, compared to Melbourne metro's $370.
+Nationally, Werribee - South's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing